 Sometimes I feel moved to tears by the arrangement of colours in the sky.
 I wanted to catch something of this in my painting.
 I cried as I brushed strokes of cool blue near the red – I felt both senses of being small – shame and awe.
 I felt that I was not alone in making this painting; that something was working through me.
 Each time I turned up to paint I felt joy and even ecstasy as I applied the paint.
 I had not experienced that before.

 I was small in a different sense as a child.
 I was vulnerable and my dad took advantage of my vulnerability.
 When I stand and gaze upon a sunset I am small, yet safe, enmeshed in its utter beauty.
 As I shared the work in progress, I received some beautiful responses from strangers, acquaintances and friends.
 I know now what the gold is: it’s the light of awareness that heals, and the beauty of empathy from community.
 I feel such gratitude.

-Now it’s finished (and for sale) and I am in that void of not knowing what is next.
+Now it’s finished and I am in that void of not knowing what is next.
 I’ll prepare by ordering materials – stretcher bars – and making up a new canvas so that it’s ready for me to show up to paint.
 I’ll meditate and continue the psychological work to open myself to what wants to emerge.